Death of Elisa Lam: Discovery of body

 During the search for Lam, guests at the hotel began complaining about low water pressure.
 Some later claimed their water was colored black and had an unusual taste.
-On the morning of February 19, Santiago Lopez, a hotel maintenance worker, found Lam's body in one of four 1,000-gallon (3,785 L) tanks located on the roof providing water to guest rooms, a kitchen, and a coffee shop.
+On the morning of February 19, a hotel maintenance worker found Lam's body in one of four 1,000-gallon (3,785 L) tanks located on the roof providing water to guest rooms, a kitchen, and a coffee shop.
 Through the open hatch he saw Lam lying face-up in the water.
 The tank was drained and cut open since its maintenance hatch was too small to accommodate equipment needed to remove Lam's body.

 On February 21, the Los Angeles coroner's office issued a finding of accidental drowning, with bipolar disorder as a significant factor.

 The full coroner's report, released in June, stated that Lam's body had been found naked; clothing similar to what she was wearing in the elevator video was floating in the water, coated with a "sand-like particulate".
 Her watch and room key were also found with her.

 Lam's body was moderately decomposed and bloated.
 It was mostly greenish, with some marbling evident on the abdomen and skin separation evident.
 There was no evidence of physical trauma, sexual assault, or suicide.
 Toxicology tests showed traces consistent with prescription medication found among her belongings, plus nonprescription drugs such as Sinutab and ibuprofen.
 A very small quantity of alcohol (about 0.02 g%) was present, but no other recreational drugs.
-Investigators and experts have however noted that the concentration of her prescription drugs in her system indicated that she was undermedicating or had stopped taking her medications recently.
+Investigators and experts have however noted that the concentration of her prescription drugs in her system indicated that she was under-medicating or had stopped taking her medications recently.